davidwtbuxton/afpproxy/README.rst

 AFPproxy
 =========

-AFPproxy is a proxy for an AppleShare file server.
-It is intended to help debug client/server connections on Mac OS X.
+AFPproxy is an MIT licensed proxy for an AppleShare file server.
+You can use it to help debug client/server connections on Mac OS X, but I wrote it to explore the Twisted networking framework.

+When running, the proxy prints details of the client/server communication to stderr.

 Installation
 =============